NFL DFS picks, Week 14 lineup advice for FanDuel, DraftKings

 DFS millionaire Mike McClure shares his top daily fantasy picks and lineup advice for the Sunday NFL DFS main slate

 Week 14 in the NFL continues on Sunday, and the NFL DFS player pool is loaded with plenty of intriguing options as there are 11 games on the main slate, which consists of all the afternoon games.
-The most expensive players to use for NFL DFS lineups are Jonathan Taylor, De'Von Achane, Bijan Robinson, Jaxon Smith-Njigba, Puka Nacua and Ja'Marr Chase.
+Some of the top players to use for NFL DFS lineups are Josh Allen, Bijan Robinson, Davante Adams, Trey McBride and Brock Bowers.

 Are those NFL DFS picks worth paying up for, and which daily Fantasy football sleepers should you consider?
 Before setting any NFL DFS lineups on sites like FanDuel or DraftKings, be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.